 The UK Cyber Security Forum is setting up a Community Cyber Security Operations Centre (SOC) in Worcester.
-This Centre will be used as a training centre for neurodiverse individuals in cyber security.
-It will also operate services to protect the internet of vulnerable members of society commonly targeted by cyber criminals such as the elderly, people with learning disabilities and people who have already been victims of cyber crime.
+This Community SOC will be used as a training centre for neurodiverse individuals in cyber security.
+It will also operate services to protect the internet access of vulnerable members of society commonly targeted by cyber criminals such as the elderly, people with learning disabilities, and people who have already been victims of cyber crime.

-The Centre will help address some key issues including:
+The Community SOC will help address some key issues including:

 • The commoditisation of cyber attack and cyber-enabled fraud which results in a growing threat to vulnerable members of the community.